monchee/liamsproject/docs/antibodies/lgi1.md

 2. Probably don't need to include this point

 ### Associated neoplasia
 <10% associated with malignant thymoma and neuroendocrine tumours.
-Paraneoplastic cases are mainly observed in patients with Morvan syndrome and both serum LGI1 and CASPR2 antibodies
+Paraneoplastic cases are mainly observed in patients with Morvan syndrome and both serum LGI1 and CASPR2 antibodies.

 ### Laboratory method
 <div class="grid" markdown>